 Quantify the Boundaries

 The best way to verify property lines is to have the hunting land surveyed.
 This will ensure that all existing fence lines or property lines are close to correct.
 Hiring a surveyor will cost you money, but having correct property lines before you purchase hunting land is a good thing to have.
 If the lines are not correct, decisions have to be made.
 Are they far off or is it something you can live with?
-Most all property in Montana if it has been owned for generations will have some fence lines that are off.
-You may be able come to an agreement with the seller to resolve the incorrect property lines if it is a big enough issue.
+Most all property in Montana, if it has been owned for generations, will have some fence lines that are off.
+You may be able to come to an agreement with the seller to resolve the incorrect property lines if it is a big enough issue.
 Most transactions on bigger parcels will most likely not survey the property due to costs.
 Knowing where the hunting land starts and ends will also ensure that you are hunting on your own property and not illegally on other property.

 Water Rights are not a new discussion here at Venture West Ranches.
 Several of our past articles go in depth about water rights and why they matter.
 Water rights are the legal right of a landowner to use water for a variety of uses.
 Depending on the stipulations outlined in the water rights, landowners may be entitled to use the water for commercial uses, irrigation, water for livestock, or for recreational use.
 Some water rights give you possession of full bodies of water, whereas others only give you ownership of the land that meets the historic high water mark.
 Water rights are becoming more and more valuable as water is viewed as one of the most valuable resources.
 There are countless stories of people selling water rights for several times their initial value.
 Water rights come from many sources and also are dictated by when the use of the water started.
 There are senior and junior water rights and the water rights can be affected by the start of use, where you are inline for the use of the water and drought conditions and certain timeframes of the year.
 For more information on water rights, read our Montana Water Rights Report.

 Mineral rights are another issue to understand when preparing to purchase hunting land.
 The owner of the mineral rights to a property as the dominant estate has the right to extract or produce any of the minerals lying under the surface of your property.
 That being said, if minerals are found on your property and you do not own them, the owner of the mineral rights is legally allowed to extract the minerals regardless of your consent.
 The best way to prevent this is to purchase the mineral rights whenever available.
-If that isn’t a possibility, consider having soil test done on the property.
+If that isn’t a possibility, consider having a soil test done on the property.
 The soil tests will tell you what minerals are in the soil and give you a good base of the chemicals in the soil.
 This is helpful if there is ever an issue with extraction of minerals and the chemicals used in the extraction.

 In part one, we discussed the importance of finding and buying hunting land that is legal to hunt on.
 Before you purchase any hunting land, make sure you consult the hunting and fishing regulations for the area where the hunting land resides.
 The Montana hunting and fishing regulations can be found at:

 For nonresidents, look closely at the regulations to make sure that you are legally allowed to hunt in the same district as your hunting land.
-Also look at the drawing opportunities for the district to see if you are eligible to enter for a drawing even as a nonresident and what the success % of those that put in for the draw.
+Also look at the drawing opportunities for the district to see if you are eligible to enter for a drawing even as a nonresident and what the success rate is for those that put in for the draw.
 Also, look at landowner preference tags.
 In the state of Montana, some drawing tags are set aside for landowners both resident and nonresident.
 Now, not all hunting districts have the opportunity to draw for special tags, but those that do are good areas for resident and nonresidents to own land.

 Price Per Acre

 Price per acre is another area to look at when preparing to purchase hunting land.
 According to the USDA, the average price per acre for farm real estate was $3,020 nationwide in 2015.
 However, the average price for Montana farm real estate was $890 per acre.
 This means that, on average, price per acre in Montana is lower than the national average.
 This is great news for prospective buyers of hunting land in Montana but also be aware that these averages vary greatly depending on a number of factors.
-Geography, water rights, mineral rights, topography, wildlife, agricultural productivity are some of the factors that will affect price per acre.
+Geography, water rights, mineral rights, topography, wildlife, agricultural productivity are some of the factors that will affect the price per acre.

 You can also purchase land in Montana that abuts or encloses private land giving you the use of more acres than you are actually purchasing.